Tumbleweeds (1925 film): Plot

 Set in Caldwell, Kansas on the Kansas-Oklahoma border, the film begins with intertitles describing the end of the reign of cowboys and cattle on the open range that would soon become farmland and homesteads.
 Cowboys sing of their rambling lifestyle as "tumbleweeds."
 And one of those tumbleweeds is their foreman Don Carver (William S. Hart), who respects the rattlesnakes and wolves that roam the prairie more than the land-grabbers who will soon be arriving.

 The cattle are being gathered at the home ranch of the Box K, where Carver drops off a couple of orphaned wolf pups before heading south to get details on the coming land rush.
 Cowhand Kentucky Rose (Lucien Littlefield) asks to accompany the foreman, and together they ride to the cow-town of Caldwell, population 200.
 That's where the "advance guard" of the homesteaders is gathering at the Kansas-Oklahoma border.

 Kentucky meets a widow named Mrs. Riley (Lillian Leighton), who has come to claim a new homestead for her three children.
 The cowpoke helps her fix a slipped rein on the team of horses that pulls her covered wagon.
 As she pulls out to catch up with the rest of the advance guard, Kentucky sighs and says maybe these homesteaders are alright after all.
 But Carver can't wait to get back to his cows, which by government order need to be moved off the rich grazing land.

 On the trail drive west, the Box K crew comes across other ranchers moving their herd off the Cherokee Strip—the Triple X outfit, the Circle Dot and the Diamond Bar.
 Carver says, "Boys, it's the end of the West."
 And sure enough, the influx of would-be settlers turns little Caldwell into a teeming city almost overnight.
 That's where Carver has a run in with hooligan who was bullying a puppy-toting boy named Bart (Jack Murphy).
 Carver gives the hombre an impromptu lesson in proper manners.

-After get soaked in a horse trough by the cowman, the bully meets an old buddy who now goes by the name Bill Freel (Richard Neill).
+After getting soaked in a horse trough by the cowman, the bully meets an old buddy who now goes by the name Bill Freel (Richard Neill).
 They start planning to illegally stake a claim to the Box K ranch.
 Meanwhile, Carver takes the round-up report to his boss, Joe Hinman (James Gordon), who treats him and Kentucky to some whisky in the local saloon.
 The boss also suggests that Carver might want to get a piece of land for himself and settle down, but the cowboy says the only land he will ever settle on will bear his tombstone.